 LG WashTower vs. One-Piece Washer and Dryer Stacks

-LG, however, is much more expensive by almost $1,000 but is a much better machine.
+LG, however, is much more expensive, almost $1,000 more, but it's a much better machine.

-Speed Queen may be more solid but is even more expensive at $3,099.
+Speed Queen may be more solid in terms of build quality but it's even more expensive at $3,699.

-Speed Queen is a heavy commercially rated machine with up to a 5-year warranty but lacks the internal capacity and Smart features of the LG.
+Speed Queen is a heavily commercially rated machine with up to a five-year warranty but lacks LG's internal capacity and smart features.

 Why You Shouldn't Buy the LG WashTower

-There are only three reasons not to buy the WashTower.
+There is only one reason not to buy the LG WashTower: The Size.

-For 24 inches, you are looking for compact washer and dryers like Miele, Bosch, Beko, or Samsung, among others.
+For a 24-inch space, you are looking for a compact washer and dryer like Miele, Bosch, Beko, or Samsung, among others.